 Kris Boyd was the Timbers second DP in their history, he arrived with great expectations in 2012 from Scotland where he had scored 164 goals in 296 games.
 Boyd could only score 7 goals in 26 outings in MLS.
 He played only 1 season in Portland and was cut by 2013, he earned $1.5 million for his lone season.

 The definition of everything MLS does not want to be.
-Matthäus MLS journey began shortly after the 1999 Champions League Final against Manchester United, you can say that the 38-year-old, 1990 World Cup winner, was one of the best players on the field until he was subbed out.
-When he did arrive in New York to be presented to the media he told local media, while posing for pictures in Times Square, he was a German basketball player signed by the Knicks.
+Matthäus MLS journey began shortly after the 1999 Champions League Final against Manchester United, you can say that the 38-year-old, 1990 World Cup winner, was one of the best players on the field until he was subbed out that night.
+When he did arrive in New York to be presented to the media he told local press, while posing for pictures in Times Square, he was a German basketball player signed by the Knicks.
 It seemed to Matthäus that playing in MLS was a joke, it looked that way, he played 16 games, when he was “injured” Matthäus was photographed in St. Tropez getting a tan.
 Incredibly Matthäus speaks wonders about the emerging MLS as a pundit in Germany.
 Go figure…

 This one is hard, because we all know Reyna wanted to make it work, but unfortunately injuries had caught up to Claudio Reyna.
 After a storied career in Europe, one of the USMNT all-time greats came to the New York Red Bulls to finish his career, and it looked that way as Reyna played only 28 games in two seasons and scored 0 goals.